Benex254/FastAnime/README.md

 ## Installation
-For now you will have to clone the repo or if you are a windows user there is an installer in the releases, this is the link to download the installer [anixstream installer](https://github.com/Benex254/aniXstream/releases/download/v0.10.0/AniXStream.Installer.exe)
+The project is undergoing some changes though you can always get a working legacy version by cloning the legacy branch Or for windows users to go to the first releases, this is the link to download the installer [anixstream installer](https://github.com/Benex254/aniXstream/releases/download/v0.10.0/AniXStream.Installer.exe)